-- A source of nitrogen (not a protein supplement) also referred to as non-protein nitrogen. - Should only be fed to ruminants. - Can be toxic if fed at excessive levels (should provide no more than 1/3 of the total nitrogen in the diet). - Diets with added urea should also contain a readily available source of carbon (energy).
+- aliand that the state of the st UREA - A source of nitrogen (not a protein supplement) also referred to as nonprotein nitrogen. - Should only be fed to ruminants. - Can be toxic if fed at excessive levels (should provide no more than 1/3 of the total nitrogen in the diet). - Diets with added urea should also contain a readily available source of carbon (energy).